How To Write A Press Release Email in 2025

 That’s what our infographic on ‘Fastest Fictional Travel’ reveals.

-Any journalist who covers sci-fi or hi-tech innovations is bound to be excited about reading this email.
+Any journalist who covers sci-fi or hi-tech innovations will be excited about reading this email.

 Here’s another example of a good introduction: